GRH-BCI/svcca/README.md

 For tutorials on how to use SVCCA, consult the [original repo](https://github.com/google/svcca/tree/master/tutorials).

 ## Installation

+### Prerequisites

+If you want to use [PyTorch](https://github.com/pytorch/pytorch#installation) or [CuPy](https://github.com/cupy/cupy/#installation) with this package, you need to install them separately.
+The only other dependency is Numpy, which is automatically installed if not present.

+### Installation
 Run `pip install -e .` or `python setup.py install` to install locally, or use `python setup.py develop` to only install links to the source, so any editions made will immediately be reflected in the installed package without having to